As part of the commitment to make the arts integral to a Stanford education, a new arts district is taking shape around Palm Drive.

 The Cantor Arts Center boasts a proud and venerable history, as it was conceived of in tandem with the founding of Stanford University itself.
 The Stanford family, including Leland Jr., traveled the world collecting objects of art and cultural interest.
 The museum was originally created to make this collection available to students and the public.
 It has withstood natural disasters and periodic neglect, only to be resurrected, renewed, and expanded, with its collections stronger than ever, thanks to the passionate dedication of Stanford faculty and staff, and art lovers in the surrounding community.

 The new McMurtry Building, a home for the Department of Art and Art History, will be located adjacent to the Cantor Arts Center and will house the department’s programs in art practice, design, art history, film and media studies, and documentary film.
 The 96,000-square-foot building will be designed by prominent architectural firm Diller Scofidio + Renfro in collaboration with Boora Architects and will serve as an interdisciplinary hub for the arts at Stanford, furthering the ongoing development of an “Arts District” at the entrance to campus.
+The building will welcome students in the fall of 2015.

 Other Arts Facilities